SoulThread2597/SoulThread2597/README.md

   <img src="https://i.imgur.com/CdSTo8z.png"
        </p>
 <h4 align="center">
   Hello!
 My name is SoulThread and I am a Python developer!
 I am also the founder of Cursed Flame Inc!
+Im currently working on an Ai assistant named Nova.
 If you need to contact me, you may do so via discord under <a href="mailto:soulthread@example.com">@soulthread</a> or through one of my socials.
 </h4>

 ---